korniichuk/telegram-pycon-pl-2022/README.md

 ![eb_open.png](img/eb_open.png "'$ eb open' command.
 Result")

 ### Domain name
+**This part is out of workshop scope!**
 We need to purchase and configure a custom domain name (e.g., `telegrambot.click` for 3 USD) for our Elastic Beanstalk environment.

+### SSL certificate
 **This part is out of workshop scope!**

-### SSL certificate
 We need use HTTPS to allow secure connection.

 To set up SSL we need to obtain SSL certificate: